 Each student received a kit containing cards with specific prompts designed to help identify key aspects such as personal priorities, boundaries, needs, and warning signs.

-A closing session focused on personal management
+A wrap-up focused on personal management

 The day concluded with a reflection that captured the spirit of the gathering, echoing Peter Drucker’s words:“The most important thing in life is knowing how to manage yourself.”